- architect: SUPERGELB ARCHITEKTEN

 - scope of work: concept design - tender documentation

-The polymorphic Capricorn Bridge in Düsseldorf's Medienhafen connects two buildings of the Uniper company headquarters: the 'Capricornhaus' by GATERMANN+SCHOSSIG and the 'FLOAT' by Renzo Piano Building Workshop.
+The polymorphic Capricorn Bridge in the Düsseldorf Media Harbor connects two buildings of the Uniper headquarters: the Capricornhaus by GATERMANN+SCHOSSIG and the FLOAT by Renzo Piano Building Workshop.

-The minimalist lighting, adapted to the architecture, traces the shape of the path and makes it appear almost floating in the evening hours.
-The gradient of the printing with increasing and decreasing dots on the glass elements removes any sense of space between the wall, ceiling and floor.
-Seen from the outside, the polygonal design of the bridge makes it look like a cut "diamond" that glows from the inside to the outside as soon as it gets dark outside.
+The minimalistic lighting, adapted to the architecture, traces the shape of the path and makes it appear almost floating in the evening hours.
+The progression of the printing with increasing and decreasing dots on the glass elements cancels out any sense of space between the wall, ceiling and floor.
+Seen from the outside, the polygonal design of the bridge makes it appear like a cut diamond which, as soon as it gets dark outside, glows as one body from the inside out.

 - Photos: HGEsch